DGriffin91/Sarus/sarus_language_doc.md

 # Closures

-In Sarus, closures are inlined, and are not an actual value.
+In Sarus, closures are inlined, and are not an actual values.
 Their callsite must be known at compile time.
 This means they are more limited in some ways than in other languages.
-This also means they don't incur a runtime cost, and memory safety is much simpler because they are ultimately executed in the scope they close around.
+But it also means they don't incur a runtime cost, and memory safety is much simpler because they are ultimately executed in the scope they close around.

 Closures currently have very similar syntax to functions, with both named parameters and returns.
-In the future, this will not be required.
+In the future, the return names and possibly even types will not be required.

 ```rust , skt-sarus_single_func
 c = 5.0 + 6.0